ED-IP/Milestone-3-project/README.md

         - Tested doing searchs as a diferent register users and not register user.
           The behaviour is the expected one, returning entrys from inside the dictionary or an error message if no match is found.

-    - Anonimous users can't add, delete or edit terms in the database
+    - Anonimous users can't add, delete, edit terms or edit user profiles
         - If an anonimous user tries to edit a term using an URL to reach the edit entry page a warning is shown
         - If it tries to add a term using an URL to reach the add term page a warning is shown
-        - If it tries to reach the profile page of a register user to be able to delete a term an error happens and the app crashes
+        - If it tries to reach the profile page of a register user to be able to delete a term an error happens and the app crashes (added to the bug section)
-        - Same results happens in mobile and desktop configurations
+        - Same results for mobile and desktop configurations

-    - Anonimous users could become registered user using the corresponding form
+    - Anonimous users can become registered user using the corresponding form
         - Tested in mobile an desktop configurations, working as intended.
 The user is created without issues with the data submited by the form

     - Registered users should be able add new entrys to the dictionary
         - Functionality works as intended on mobile and desktop adding the terms, description and the user that create the entry to the dictionary.

     - Registered users only will be able to edit/delete their own entrys
-        -
+        - Tested that register users can only access their own profile so they can not delete terms on other users profiles
+        - Anonimous users can't access any profile and therefore they can not access to the delete option (returns a 500 error, added to bug section)

     - Register user would have the option to update the email and password used for registration

 - Other scenarios:
     - If an entry that has been deleted is tried to be updated an error appears